-While comparison to previous research is difficult because of a dearth of literature considering multi-joint isokinetic strength testing and since previous studies have failed to calculate or report agreement, we have reported the variance decomposition ratio which is comparable to ICC values.
+While comparison to previous research is difficult because of a dearth of literature considering multi-joint isokinetic strength testing and since previous studies have failed to calculate or report agreement statistics specifically, we have reported the variance decomposition ratio form our Bayesian models which is comparable to ICC values.
 Previous literature using lower body testing reported peak force ICC values of 0.67 for both concentric and eccentric (Bridgeman, et al. 2016), and 0.743 and 0.696 for concentric and eccentric, respectively (Stock & Luera, 2014).
-While our own data shows greater reliability (ICC; concentric=0.912, eccentric=0.855) these differences might be explained by the use of a squat device in the previous studies and a LP device in the present study – which while superficially similar apply different forces through the lower and upper back.
+While our own data shows greater reliability (LP mean estimates; concentric=0.912, eccentric=0.855) these differences might be explained by the use of a squat device in the previous studies and a LP device in the present study – which while superficially similar apply different forces through the lower and upper back.
 Further the manufacturers (Exerbotics) recommend a different ROM for the two devices; (squat = knee angle of 90-170°; Stock & Luera, 2014 and Bridgeman, et al. 2016, and LP=knee angle of 90-120°; herein).
-We also reported variance decomposition ratios for upper body exercises (CP; concentric=0.954, eccentric=0.931, SR; concentric=0.971, eccentric=0.937) which are all deemed excellent (Koo & Li, 2016), though there are no known data in the literature to compare these values against.
-We might also compare coefficient of variation (CV) between studies.
-Bridgeman et al. (2016) reported CV values of 10% concentric and 7.2% eccentric and our own CV data provide similar values: LP=6.2% concentric, 8.2% eccentric.
+We also reported variance decomposition ratios for upper body exercises (CP mean estimates; concentric=0.954, eccentric=0.931, SR mean estimates; concentric=0.971, eccentric=0.937) which are all deemed excellent (Koo & Li, 2016), though there are no known data in the literature to compare these values against.

 Finally, we should recognise potential limitations of our research.
-While our sample size is commensurate with previous studies discussing test-retest of isokinetic devices (e.g., n=10-17; Ratamess, et al. 2011; Hoffman, et al. 2016; Stock & Luera, 2014; Bridgeman, et al. 2016) we acknowledge that a larger sample would be of benefit.
+While our sample size is commensurate with previous studies discussing test-retest of isokinetic devices (e.g., n=10-17; Ratamess, et al. 2011; Hoffman, et al. 2016; Stock & Luera, 2014; Bridgeman, et al. 2016) we acknowledge that a larger sample would be of benefit in terms of the precision of estimates for both agreement and reliability.
 In addition, while we have interpreted our data as showing good agreement and excellent reliability, we would still encourage exercise physiologists and trainers to consider these data when interpreting whether real strength changes have occurred.
 Furthermore, we would like to remind the reader that these data are not assessment of the margin of error or reliability of the devices themselves, but rather these data represent agreement of participants performing repeated tests (i.e., that human variance plays the largest role in error).

 CONCUSION